-In addition, comprehensive exclusions are defined for business activities that the asset manager assesses as risky from a sustainability perspective.
+In addition, comprehensive exclusions are defined for business activities that the Asset Manager assesses as risky from a sustainability perspective.

 The exclusions are updated on an ongoing basis to reflect new circumstances and information.

 Sub-funds that implement a sustainable approach also consider principal adverse impacts (PAIs) on sustainability indicators.
-The mandatory indicators from Annex 1 of Regulation (EU) 2019/2088 are used for this purpose.
+The mandatory indicators from Annex 1 to Regulation (EU) 2019/2088 are used for this purpose.
 Any relevant information in this respect shall be disclosed in the annual report.

-The reference values listed in the table under 2.2.3 are not for sustainable investments.
-The asset manager selects from the investment universe the securities that fulfil the requirements of the sustainable approach.
+The reference values listed in the table under 2.2.15 are not for sustainable investments.
+The Asset Manager selects from the investment universe the securities that fulfil the requirements of the sustainable approach.